getify/FoilScript/README.md

 FoilScript will be extremely similar to (and almost syntax-compatible with) JavaScript.
 That's a key differentiator to something like CoffeeScript.
 The parts that are different will be small (but useful) compared to what's still valid JS.

 Think of it a little bit like LESS compared to real CSS.
 LESS looks like CSS and has a few differences.
-As opposed to something like SASS which is more like CoffeeScript to JS.
+As opposed to something like SASS (**not SCSS** but indentation-sensitive SASS) which is more like CoffeeScript to JS.

 FoilScript's compiler will use a JS parser (hopefully an ES6 one) that has some tweaks to it.
 It will not rewrite most of your code, but will pass it through un-touched (also so different from CoffeeScript).